Ellaluvscheese/reactToDoList/README.md

 # Future Work

-- Add a database
+- Fix database
 - Fix styling
 - Add a list of the done tasks
 - Add an edit task button
 - Add a day and time for a task
+- Finish my history page